JamesSand/DPBloomFilter/readme.md

 ## 3 Draw Figures for Error rate and Epsilon

-You can choose one from the following commands to draw your figures.
+If you want to draw eps as your x-axis, and let N determined by delta, You can choose one from the following commands to draw your figures.
 ```bash
 python draw/draw_diff.py --prefix "eps" --name "diff_m" --save_type "pdf"